niden-net/niden-net/_pages/about.md

 I am a core member of [Phalcon](https://phalconphp.com), a PHP framework delivered as a C extension and written in [Zephir](https://zephir-lang.com).

-I am a [Zend Certified Engineer](https://www.zend.com/en/yellow-pages/ZEND006669) and a [Professional Sum Developer](https://www.scrum.org/user/504482).
+I am a [Zend Certified Engineer](https://www.zend.com/en/yellow-pages/ZEND006669) and a [Professional Scrum Developer](https://www.scrum.org/user/504482).

 Thanks for visiting.
 Should you have any queries, feel free to contact me.